Forced Heirship in Spain: Simple Explanation for Tenerife Property Owners

 • Irish citizens can choose Irish law

-• Other nationals can choose the law of their nationality
+• Other nationalities can choose the law of their own country

 The Simple Solution